Buy Currency

 In this guide, we explain what currency you need in Thailand, how best to get your travel money, and whether it’s best to use cash or cards in Thailand.

-The official currency of Thailand is the Thai baht (THB).
-Known for its vibrant and distinctive design, the baht has a rich history, linked closely into the nation's heritage.
+The official currency of Thailand is the Thai baht (THB), symbolised by the ฿ sign.
+Known for its vibrant and distinctive design, the baht has a rich history, linked closely to the nation's heritage.
+If you want to secure a good rate for your travels, you can buy your Thai baht in advance or check the most up-to-date British pound to Thai baht exchange rate.

 The history of the Thai baht